 In 1911, Casimir Funk (1884-1967), a Polish chemist, isolated a chemical substance that he believed belonged to a class of chemical compounds called amines.
 Funk added the Latin term for life, vita, and invented the term "vitamine."
 He authored the book Vitamines.
-In 1916, E. V. McCollum showed that two factors were required for the normal growth of rats, a fat-soluble "A" factor found in butter and fats and a water-soluble "B" factor found in non-fatty foods such as whole grain rice.
+In 1916, E. V. McCollum showed that two factors were required for the normal growth of rats, a fatsoluble "A" factor found in butter and fats and a water-soluble "B" factor found in nonfatty foods such as whole grain rice.
 These discoveries set the stage for labeling vitamins by letters of the alphabet.
 McCollum in the United States and E. Mellanby in Great Britain showed that the "A" factor was effective in curing rickets.
 It was also demonstrated that the "A" factor contained two separate factors.
-A heat-stable factor that was capable of healing xerophthalmia (dryness of the conjunctiva leading to a diseased state of the mucous membrane of the eye resulting from vitamin A deficiency) was also discovered.
-The heat-stable factor was named vitamin D, and the heat-labile factor was termed vitamin A.^{11,21-23}
+A heat-stable factor was identified and found to be the one responsible for curing rickets.
+A heat-labile factor that was capable of healing xerophthalmia (dryness of the conjunctiva leading to a diseased state of the mucous membrane of the eye resulting from vitamin A deficiency) was also discovered.
+The heat-stable factor was named vitamin D, and the heat-labile factor was termed vitamin A.^{13,23-25}

 The discovery of vitamin D connected observations about rickets and cod liver oil.
 Cod liver oil cured rickets because it contains vitamin D. It was observed that children exposed to sunshine were less likely to get rickets.
 In Germany in 1919, Kurt Huldschinsky (1883-1940) also showed that exposing children to artificial sunshine cured rickets.
-It was shown that vitamin D was produced in the body when sunshine acted on its fats.
-It was later discovered that the antiberiberi substance vitamin B was also effective against pellagra.^{11,21,22}
+It was found that vitamin D was produced in the body when sunshine acted on its fats.
+It was later discovered that the antiberiberi substance vitamin B was also effective against pellagra.^{13,23,24}